Dr. Hannah Malone, Owner / DVM

 Scott Malone graduated with a diplomat in Engineering at UPEI in 2008.
 He then relocated to Alberta to work at an Engineering Consulting firm and eventually moved up into a management position.
 Business and management have always been a passion of Scott’s early on.
 He was born and raised in PEI and in 2019 moved back home to become an office manager at the Montague Veterinary Clinic.
 In 2020, he and his wife, Dr. Hannah Malone became the proud new owners of Montague and Souris Veterinary Clinics.

-Scott lives in Montague with his wife Hannah, son Carter and their two dogs Kayden and Stevie.
+Scott lives in Montague with his wife Hannah, sons Carter and Thomas and their Boston Terrier named Stevie.

 Dr. Edward MacAulay, DVM